A Background Independent Algebra in Quantum Gravity

 So a typical allowed operator is $\phi(p+s)$, or more precisely \be \h\phi_s=\Pi \phi(p+s)\Pi. \ee In addition to these operators (with $\phi$ possibly replaced by some other field along the observer worldline), there is one more obvious operator that commutes with $\h H$, namely $q$ itself.
 So we define an algebra $\A_\obs$ that is generated by the $\h\phi_s$ as well as $q$.

 This construction hopefully sounds ``background independent,'' since we described it without picking a background.
 However, background independence really depends on interpreting the formulas properly.
 We will not get background independence if we interpret $\h\phi_s$ and $q$ as Hilbert space operators.
 To get a Hilbert space on which $\h\phi_s$ and $q$ act, we have to pick a spacetime $M$ and a geodesic $\gamma\subset M$ on which the observer is propagating.
-Quantization in this spacetime gives a Hilbert space and we can interpret $\A_\obs$ as an algebra of Hilbert space operators.
+Quantization in this spacetime gives a Hilbert space and we can interpret $\A_\obs$ as an algebra of operators on this Hilbert space.
 But we will not have background independence, since different pairs $M,\gamma$ will, in general, provide inequivalent representations of the same underlying operator product algebra.
 To get background independence, we have to think of $\A_\obs$ as an operator product algebra, rather than an algebra of Hilbert space operators.\footnote{Somewhat similarly, by characterizing a quantum field theory by universal operator product relations, one can define what it means to consider the same quantum field theory in different spacetimes \cite{HW,Fred,HW2}.}

 In the absence of gravity, we would characterize the objects $\phi(\tau)$ by universal short distance relations.
 For example, in a theory that is conformally invariant at short distances, with $\phi$ having dimension $\Delta$, we would have \be \phi(\tau)\phi(\tau')= C(\tau-\tau'-\i\epsilon)^{-2\Delta}+\cdots. \ee This characterization does not require any knowledge about the quantum state.
 After coupling to gravity and including the observer and the constraint, the operator product expansion (OPE) in powers of $\tau-\tau'$ becomes an expansion in $1/q$; see section \ref{further}.
 We characterize $\A_\obs$ purely by the universal short distance or $1/q$ expansion of operator products.
 With that understanding, $\A_\obs$ is background-independent.